cowbell/cordova-plugin-geofence/README.md

 This software is released under the [Apache 2.0 License](http://opensource.org/licenses/Apache-2.0).

-© 2014 Tomasz Subik.
+© 2014 Cowbell-labs.
 All rights reserved